-- (1) Floodplains.
+(1) Floodplains.
 The Underwriter evaluates the site plan, floodplain map, survey and other information provided to determine if any of the buildings, drives, or parking areas reside within the 100-year floodplain.
-If such a determination is made by the Underwriter, the Report will include a condition that: - (A) the Applicant must pursue and receive a Letter of Map Amendment ("LOMA") or Letter of Map Revision ("LOMR-F"); or - (B) the Applicant must identify the cost of flood insurance for the buildings and for the tenant's contents for buildings within the 100-year floodplain and certify that the flood insurance will be obtained; and (C) the Destination of the buildings within the 100-year floodplain and certify that the flood insurance will be obtained; and - (C) the Development must be proposed to be designed to comply with the QAP, or NOFA. - (2) Proximity to Other Developments.
-The Underwriter will identify in the Report any developments funded or known and anticipated to be eligible for funding within one linear mile of the subject.
-Distance is measured in a straight line from nearest boundary point to nearest boundary point. - (3) Supportive Housing.
-The unique development and operating characteristics of Supportive Housing Developments may require special consideration in these areas: - (A) Operating Income.
-The extremely-low-income tenant population typically targeted by a Supportive Housing Development may include deep-skewing of rents to well below the 50 percent AMGI level or other maximum rent limits established by the Department.
+If such a determination is made by the Underwriter, the Report will include a condition that:

+- (A) The Applicant must pursue and receive a Letter of Map Amendment (LOMA) or Letter of Map Revision (LOMR-F); or - (B) The Applicant must identify the cost of flood insurance for the buildings and for the tenant's contents for buildings within the 100-year floodplain and certify that the flood insurance will be obtained; and - (C) The Development must be designed to comply with the QAP, as proposed. - (2) The Underwriter will identify in the Report any developments funded or known and anticipated to be eligible for funding within one linear mile of the subject. - (3) Supportive Housing.
+The unique development and operating characteristics of Supportive Housing developments may require special consideration in the following areas: - (A) Operating Income.
+The extremely-low-income tenant population typically targeted by a Supportive Housing Development may include deep-skewing of rents to well below the 50% AMI level or other maximum rent limits established by the Department.
 The Underwriter should utilize the Applicant's proposed rents in the Report as long as such rents are at or below the maximum rent limit proposed for the units and equal to any project based rental subsidy rent to be utilized for the Development; - (B) Operating Expenses.
-A Supportive Housing Development may have significantly higher expenses for payroll, management fee, security, resident support services, or other items than typical affordable housing developments.
-The Underwriter will rely heavily upon the historical operating expenses of other Supportive Housing Developments affiliated with the Applicant or otherwise available to the Underwriter.
-Expense estimates must be categorized as outlined in subsection (d)(2) of this section; - (C) DCR and Long Term Feasibility.
-Supportive Housing Developments may be exempted from the DCR requirements of subsection (d)(4)(D) of this section if the Development is anticipated to operate without conventional or "must-pay" debt.
+A Supportive Housing development may have significantly higher expenses for payroll, management fee, security, resident support services, or other items than typical Affordable Housing developments.
+The Underwriter will rely heavily upon the historical operating expenses of other Supportive Housing developments provided by the Applicant or otherwise available to the Underwriter; - (C) DCR and Long Term Feasibility.
+Supportive Housing developments may be exempted from the DCR requirements of subsection (d)(4)(D) of this section if the Development is anticipated to operate without conventional or "must-pay" debt.
 Applicants must provide evidence of sufficient financial resources to offset any projected 15-year cumulative negative Cash Flow.
-Such evidence will be evaluated by the Underwriter on a case-by-case basis to satisfy the Department's long term feasibility requirements and may take the form of one or a combination of: executed subsidy commitment(s); set-aside of Applicant's financial resources to be substantiated by current financial statements evidencing sufficient resources; and/or proof of annual fundraising success sufficient to fill anticipated operating losses.
-If either a set aside of financial resources or annual fundraising are used to evidence the long term feasibility of a Supportive Housing Development, a resolution from the Applicant's governing board must be provided confirming their irrevocable commitment to the provision of these funds and activities; and/or - (D) Total Housing Development Costs.
-For Supportive Housing Developments designed with only Efficiency Units, the Underwriter may use "Average Quality" dormitory costs, or costs of other appropriate design styles from the Marshall & Swift Valuation Service, with adjustments for amenities and/or quality as evidenced in the Application, as a base cost in evaluating the reasonableness of the Applicant's Building Cost estimate for New Construction Developments.
+Such evidence will be evaluated by the Underwriter on a case-by-case basis to satisfy the Department's long term feasibility requirements and may take the form of one or a combination of the following: executed subsidy commitment(s); set-aside of Applicant's financial resources to be substantiated by current financial statements evidencing sufficient resources; and/or proof of annual fundraising success sufficient to fill anticipated operating losses.
+If either a set aside of financial resources or annual fundraising are used to evidence the long term feasibility of a Supportive Housing development, a resolution from the Applicant's governing board must be provided confirming their irrevocable commitment to the provision of these funds and activities; and/or - (D) Total Housing Development Costs.
+For Supportive Housing designed with only Efficiency Units, the Underwriter may use "Average Quality" dormitory costs, or costs of other appropriate design styles from the Marshall & Swift Valuation Service, with adjustments for amenities and/or quality as evidenced in the Application, as a base cost in evaluating the reasonableness of the Applicant's Building Cost estimate for New Construction Developments.